J&K: SC grants Centre four weeks to file response to pleas challenging revocation of special status

 A group of former defence personnel and bureaucrats, who have served in Jammu and Kashmir, have also challenged the Narendra Modi government’s decisions.
 They said the amendment to Article 370 did not have the sanction of the people of Jammu and Kashmir and struck at the heart of the principles on which the state was integrated into India.

-A petition has also been filed by Communist Party of India (Marxist) leader Mohammed Yousuf Tarigami, challenging the validity of the revocation of the state’s special status.
+A habeas corpus petition has been filed by Communist Party of India (Marxist) leader Mohammed Yousuf Tarigami, challenging the validity of the revocation of the state’s special status.
+The Supreme Court asked the Centre to file its reply, and suggested that the case should be heard by the Jammu and Kashmir High Court.

+The Supreme Court asked another petitioner to approach the Jammu and High Court with his plea seeking restoration of high-speed internet services and landline phones across all hospitals and medical establishments in Jammu and Kashmir.

+The Centre has filed a counter affidavit in the petition of Kashmir Times Executive Editor Anuradha Bhasin who has challenged the restrictions on journalists in the Valley, reported ANI.
+In her affidavit, Bhasin had claimed that the “information blackhole” in the Kashmir Valley was still continuing.
+In an additional affidavit on September 4, Bhasin had said that despite the administration’s claims that restrictions were being withdrawn, movement of journalists in Srinagar was being curbed.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.